 - Protect and prepare municipal assets in a changing climate

 Here are some examples of how Saanich looks to lead by example on climate change and deliver these targets.

 Zero Emission Vehicles

 Since 2010, the District of Saanich has been an active adopter of electric vehicles (EVs) and has continued to add EVs to replace the light duty vehicles.
-Given BC Hydro electricity is currently 97% renewable, EVs are classed as zero emission vehicles (ZEVs), with minimal GHG emissions in addition to being quieter and requiring less maintenance.
+Given that electricity from BC Hydro at least 93% renewable, EVs are classed as zero emission vehicles (ZEVs), with minimal GHG emissions in addition to being quieter and requiring less maintenance.

 The Saanich Police Department was the first Police Department in Canada to incorporate an EV into its fleet and will have an additional four EVs added in 2021.
 The Saanich Fire Department has converted all of its light duty vehicles to EVs and is now exploring the use of Plug-in Hybrid Electric Vehicles (PHEV) for their medium duty trucks.

-The Municipality has also incorporated public EV charging stations at prominent Saanich owned facilities for public use.
-In 2015, Saanich was also the first municipality to bring a DC fast charging station to the Greater Victoria Region, one of the most used stations in the Province.
+The Municipality has also incorporated public EV charging stations at prominent Saanich owned facilities for public use, with more coming in 2021 (more info).
+In 2015, Saanich was also the first municipality to bring a DC fast charging station to the Greater Victoria Region.

 Municipal Building Energy Retrofits

 Saanich implements multiple building energy retrofit projects each year to increase energy efficiency and move to renewable energy.
 This not only reduces our GHG emissions, but reduces costs and often improves user comfort.

 We’re developing 100% Renewable Pathways for each key facility, identifying the actions that are planned to reach our climate targets.
 Check out the G.R.
 Pearkes 100% Renewable Pathway document.
 [PDF - 3 MB]